OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-write-concern-error-11000-duplicate-key-error-in-mongodb/README.md

+# 🐞 Overcoming the "Write Concern Error: 11000 duplicate key error" in MongoDB

 This document addresses a common MongoDB error encountered during CRUD operations, specifically when inserting documents with duplicate unique keys.
 This error, indicated by code `11000`, stems from a violation of a unique index constraint.